Delhi govt spraying poisonous chemical in Yamuna to remove froth ahead of Chhath: BJP's Manoj Tiwari | Politics

 BJP MP Manoj Tiwari on Thursday accused the Delhi government of spraying a ''very poisonous chemical'' to remove froth in the Yamuna ahead of Chhath Puja, during which devotees take a holy dip in the river.

+Reacting to the allegations, AAP MLA and Delhi Jal Board (DJB) Vice Chairman Saurabh Bhardwaj said, ''BJP leaders should learn something about science and technology.
+DJB's anti-foaming chemical technology has also been recommended by central government's NMCG (National Mission for Clean Ganga)''.

-West Delhi MP Parvesh Sahib Singh Verma also challenged Arvind Kejriwal to take a dip in the Yamuna and alleged that the chief minister's visit to the Ghazipur landfill site on Thursday was a ploy to divert attention from the pollution in the river.
+West Delhi MP and BJP leader Parvesh Sahib Singh Verma challenged Arvind Kejriwal to take a dip in the Yamuna and alleged that the chief minister's visit to the Ghazipur landfill site on Thursday was a ploy to divert attention from the pollution in the river.

 Addressing a press conference, Tiwari said the government is trying to hide its failure to clean the Yamuna by spraying a toxic chemical in the river.